Townhall Meeting: Empathetic Exchange

 In addition projects developed by SPACEX partners will be presented in various media.
 The event will create an overlay of

-actions based on an experimental choreography, enhancing unexpected encounters and direct experience.The townhall meeting
+actions based on an experimental choreography, enhancing unexpected encounters and direct experience.The Townhall meeting

 will be presented at AIL, the platform for interdisciplinary research and projects of the University of applied arts Vienna,